CKLW

 CKLW (800 AM) is a commercial radio station in Windsor, Ontario, serving Southwestern Ontario and Metro Detroit.
-CKLW has a news/talk format.
-It features local hosts in morning and afternoon drive times, with syndicated Canadian hosts in middays and evenings.
+CKLW is owned by Bell Media and has a news/talk radio format.
+It features local hosts in morning and afternoon drive times, with syndicated Canadian hosts in middays and evenings, plus Coast to Coast AM with George Noory overnight.
 Evening newscasts are simulcast from CHWI-DT Channel 16 CTV Windsor.

 CKLW is a 50,000-watt Class B station, using a five-tower array directional antenna with differing patterns day and night.
 Despite its high power, it must protect Class A clear-channel station XEROK in Ciudad Juárez, Mexico, and other Canadian and U.S. stations on 800 AM.
 The transmitter is off County Road 20 West in southern Essex County, between Amherstburg and Harrow, only a few kilometres from the Lake Erie shoreline.

 History

 Overview

 CKLW was an internationally known Top 40 station in the 1960s and 1970s.
 During this era, CKLW used a tight Top 40 format known as Boss Radio, devised by radio programmer Bill Drake.
 However, CKLW never actually used the handle "boss" on the air, just the style.
 Rather than a Boss 30, CKLW's weekly music survey was known as a Big 30.
 And instead of calling itself Boss Radio, CKLW called itself The Big 8.

 During this period it was the top-rated radio station not only in Windsor, but across the river in Detroit, and even in cities as far away as Toledo and Cleveland.